Taste the Atherton Tablelands Food & Wine Tour from Port Douglas

 What Travelers Say

-The glowing reviews give a pretty clear picture: travelers love the knowledgeable guides, the variety of stops, and the delicious food and drinks.
+The glowing reviews give a pretty clear picture: travelers love the guides, the variety of stops, and the delicious food and drinks.
 Multiple reviews mention the “fun, food, and facts” and describe the experience as “awesome,” “fantastic,” and “well worth it.”
 The small group size is often praised for making the journey more personal and engaging.

 A few highlight the scenery and how the tour takes little-used roads to reveal hidden corners of the region.
 The platypus sightings are a highlight for many, making this more than just a tasting tour — it’s an authentic experience.